The culminating research experience for our majors is Senior Seminar, English 399b.

 Each senior is required to attend a meeting with Jeremiah Mercurio, the librarian for English and modern languages.
 You should contact him to schedule this email@example.com or ex.
 2976); he will be available to meet with you between November 1 and November 19.
 To take full advantage of that meeting, you will want to come with well-formed questions about your topic.

-By December 3rd, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
+By November 14, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
 In developing this short bibliography, work closely with your consultant, who will help to steer you away from sources irrelevant to your project or unlikely to prove useful to you, and toward those sources most likely to help you in shaping and sharpening your own reading and thinking.
-Early in the Spring term, by January 31, you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
+Before the end of the semester (December 20) you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
 Your annotations should take the form of working notes shaping the purpose and direction of your own essay.
 You may point out how certain sources will help you to locate and to advance your own argument and you may also define positions that are unlike your own, which your work will effectively challenge.
 You might find it helpful to divide the bibliography into two parts-- "likely to be used"/"unlikely to be used," or "important to my argument"/"unimportant to my argument."
 What's critical here is to make this stage a genuinely helpful one.
 The annotations should be engaged and productive.

-Please note these other important deadlines: February 21st for the outline and 4-5 pages of draft, and March 21st for the completed rough draft.
-The final draft of your senior essay is due at 4 p.m., Thursday, April 11th.
+Please note these other important deadlines: January 27 for the outline of your entire essay and 4-5 pages of draft, and February 28 for the completed rough draft.
+The final draft of your senior essay, along with the "library authorization form" is due at 4 p.m., Thursday, April 10th.
 NO extensions to this final deadline will be given.

 The essay should be roughly 25-30 pages in length.
 Your readers are not absolute about such matters; however, this length is normative, and any essay that is significantly shorter or longer ought to be exceptional (in every sense).